Ossip K. Flechtheim: Early life

-Emigration and Academic Career in United States
+Emigration and academic career in United States

 After Nazi takeover of power in 1933, Flechtheim was dismissed from civil service as being Jewish and a member of Neu Beginnen.
 In 1935 he was jailed for a total of 22 days.
 He emigrated to Belgium and then to Switzerland, where he was awarded a scholarship to continue his studies at the Graduate Institute of International Studies (HEI) affiliated with the University of Geneva, where he graduated in 1939 (University of Cologne stripped him of his degree in 1938).

 In 1939 he established contacts with Institute for Social Research in Geneva, and then emigrated to the United States, having accepted the fellowship offered by Max Horkheimer, the director of the Institute, when it was relocated to Columbia University in New York City.
 There he met Erich Fromm, Herbert Marcuse, and also became acquainted with Isaac Asimov.
 In December 1942, he married Lili Therese Factor, the daughter of Emil Faktor, the former chief editor of the Berliner Börsen-Courier, their daughter Marion Ruth was born on September 26, 1946.

-Until 1943 Flechtheim taught at the University of Atlanta.
-After many of his students were drafted into military service, he became an Assistant Professor at the Bates College.
+Flechtheim taught at Atlanta University, a Historically Black College, in Atlanta, Georgia, until 1943, and afterwards accepted a position an assistant professor at the Bates College.

 During the Second World War Flechtheim joined the US Army.
 In 1946 he returned to service in a rank of lieutenant colonel, joining for several months the Office of the US Chief of Counsel for War Crimes in Germany.

 From 1947 to 1951 he continued his academic career in the United States as a university lecturer.